 What is Average Traded Price?

-For example, if I bought TCS stocks at different prices on different days, such as 10 stocks at ₹3,000, 20 stocks at ₹3,100 and 5 stocks at ₹3,200, then the average traded price of the 35 stocks in total will be:
+When you buy multiple units of an asset, such as the stock of a company, the price of each unit may differ.
+In that case, the average traded price is the average price at which these units were bought overall.
+For example, if I bought TCS stocks at different prices on different days, such as 10 stocks at ₹3,000, 20 stocks at ₹3,100 and 5 stocks at ₹3,200, then the average traded price of the 35 stocks in total will be: [(3000*10) + (3100*20) + (3200*5)] = ₹3,085.71

 What is FIFO in Average Traded Price Calculation?

-First In, First Out (FIFO) is a method in accounting, whereby the impact of assets that came in first in our books is counted first, while the impact of those assets that came in later our books, is counted later.
+First In, First Out (FIFO) is a method in accounting, whereby the impact of assets that came in first in our books is counted first, while the impact of those assets that came in later in our books is counted later.
+In the context of average traded price, FIFO is a method used to choose the particular stocks whose prices will be considered for the calculation of the average traded price at a point in time, especially after the sale of some of the stocks.

-Note: Shares of intraday trades are not considered at all while calculating average trading price of holdings, as intraday shares are not technically part of your holdings.
+Note: Shares of intraday trades are not considered at all while calculating the average trading price of holdings, as intraday shares are not technically part of your holdings.

 Examples of Average Price Calculation Using FIFO